EvgeniPolyakov/Latin-to-Russian-name-transcriptor/README.md

 ## Launch

-App can be launched by building a project in Maven and running a .jar file.
+App can be launched by compiling and installing it via standard Maven procedure.

+---

 ---